alxndrsn/offline-reader/README.md

 	# the path to your node_modules directory
 	NODE_PATH=/usr/local/lib/node_modules
+	# Include the following line if you are using self-signed certs for your couchdb server
+	NODE_TLS_REJECT_UNAUTHORIZED=0

 	# the path to your android toolkit install
 	ANDROID_HOME = /Users/user/dev/android-sdk-macosx

+	# the name of your couch database
+	COUCH_DBNAME=offliner

 	# the URL of your couch database for standard user
 	COUCH_URL=http://off:youtrot@localhost:5984/offliner